Last Updated on December 12, 2025 by SampleBoard

-Low-rise buildings pose a design challenge when architects want to create an illusion of height.
+Low-rise buildings pose a design challenge for architects who want to create the illusion of height.

-Vertical timber cladding details provide a smart solution that makes modest structures look taller and more striking.
+Vertical timber cladding details provide an innovative solution that makes modest structures look taller and more striking.
 The visual impact needs more than vertical board installation.

-Their work with exterior cladding shows that success comes from blending the right timber selection with installation patterns and design principles.
+Their work with exterior cladding demonstrates that success stems from combining the proper timber selection with effective installation patterns and design principles.

 Vertical weatherboard cladding and timber battens each play a vital part in creating this heightening effect.